Learn to Hunt

 Almost all Paddlefish are caught by snagging below a dam in the spring.

 Paddlefish are one of the most primitive of fish.
 It is a remnant of ancient life, differing from other fish by its elongated paddlelike snout, long gill covers and shark-like body.
 It was formerly abundant in the Mississippi valley, but over-exploitation, changes in environmental conditions, or both, have reduced its numbers and it is no longer common except in certain places along the river.

-its large size and bizarre shape have made Paddlefish interesting to anglers and scientist alike.
+Its large size and bizarre shape have made Paddlefish interesting to anglers and scientists alike.
 Fish over 6-feet long have been taken from the state, placing it at or near the top of the list for "big fish" honors.
 The current state record is a 107-pound fish taken from the Missouri River in Monona County in 1981.
 Early growth of Paddlefish is fast with the fish reaching 10- to 14- and 21- to 24-inches in their second and third years of life.
 Seventeen-year-old fish average nearly 60-inches long and weigh about 37 pounds.
 Paddlefish are long-lived fish with 20 years common and 30 years or more not unusual.
 The larger individual fish are females.